PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 An application under section 59 –

 This Explanatory Note is provided for information only.
-It is not a detailed note of the powers under the Act or of the European Commission’s powers of enquiry and investigation which are subject to interpretation respectively by the courts and the Court of Justice of the European Communities.
+It is not a detailed note of the powers under the Regulations which are subject to interpretation by the courts.

 Subject matter and powers

-Paragraph 3 of the Warrant sets out the powers of the named officer4, the other officers [, other persons] and the Commission officials under section 62 of the Act for the purposes of the present inspection.
-On entering the premises, the named officer and the Commission officials will, as a matter of practice, produce evidence of the identity of the other officers in addition to their identity when producing the Warrant.
+Paragraph 4 of the Warrant sets out the powers of the named officer [footnote] and other officers [and other persons] under paragraph 8 of Schedule 4 to the Regulations for the purposes of the present examination.
+On entering the premises, in addition to producing evidence of their own identity as required by the Regulations, the named officer will, as a matter of practice, produce evidence of the identity of the other officers [and other persons] when producing the Warrant.

-Unless the Court has ordered otherwise, the initial production of the Warrant and entry to premises must take place between 9.30 a.m. and 5.30 p.m.
-Monday to Friday and, once the officers [, the other persons] and Commission officials have entered premises under the authority of the Warrant, they may outside those times and whilst the Warrant remains in force, remain on the premises or re-enter the premises to continue executing the Warrant.
+Unless the Court has ordered otherwise, the initial production of the Warrant and entry to the premises must take place between 9.30 a.m. and 5.30 p.m.
+Monday to Friday and, once officers [and other persons] have entered premises under the authority of the Warrant, they may outside those times and whilst the Warrant remains in force, remain on the premises or re-enter the premises to continue executing the Warrant.

 Access to legal advice